yisleyen/yisleyen/README.md

 ### Hi there 👋

+I live in Istanbul and work as a software development specialist at MobilCadde.
+I am making improvements with .NET technologies.
+I'm doing little experiments with Go and Python, and I'm trying to improve myself in these languages.

+You can reach me from the social media accounts below.

 <!--
 **yisleyen/yisleyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.